princevarshney05/simpleRA-DB/docs/matrix.md

 For eg :
 for each row in page,
 <row_number, column_number, non zero value> changes to <column_number, row_number, non zero value>

+The transpose of sparse matrix is in-place accesses at 1 MM block(Page) at any given time.